Frequently Asked Questions

 London already has one of the lowest voter registration rates across the UK regions and nations.
 Find out more at https://data.london.gov.uk/dataset/survey-of-londoners-2021-22

-Evidence from the Joseph Rowntree Foundation (February 2022), Trust for London and the3million (“London Voices: The Journey to Full Participation”, December 2021) and GLA polling (August 2022 and March 2023) identifies the demographics and communities that are least likely to have an accepted photo ID to vote.
+Evidence from the Joseph Rowntree Foundation (February 2022), Trust for London and the3million (“London Voices: The Journey to Full Participation”, December 2021) and GLA polling (between August 2022 and January 2024) identifies the demographics and communities that are least likely to have an accepted photo ID to vote.
 These are:

 The GLA did not introduce photo ID to vote and only has powers to raise awareness and try to address the equalities implications.

-If you want to help us spread awareness and distribute our resources, to ensure we reach as many Londoners as possible, please sign up to our mailing list https://registertovote.london/contact-us/sign-up-for-updates/.
-If you are a civil society organisation, please reach out directly to the GLA Democratic Participation team via abbi.barnett@london.gov.uk
+If you are a civil society organisation and want to help us spread awareness and distribute our resources, to ensure we reach as many Londoners as possible please reach out to the GLA Democratic Participation team via democracy@london.gov.uk

-If you wish to express concerns about the introduction of photo ID to vote, you can email correspondence@levellingup.gov.uk or write to the Department for Levelling Up, Housing and Communities, 2 Marsham Street, London, SW1P 4DF
+If you wish to express concerns about the introduction of photo ID to vote, you can email correspondence@communities.gov.uk or write to the Ministry of Housing, Communities and Local Government, 2 Marsham Street, London, SW1P 4DF

 Requirement to show photographic identification to vote in person